strategy-coach/praxis/ai-interactions-engineering-manifesto/trustworthy-ai-in-b2b-systems.md

 ### Grounded Trust Comes from Structured B2B Content

-The source of truth in this system is the B2B knowledge base, meticulously converted into structured, provenance-enriched Markdown.
+The source of truth in this system is the B2B knowledge base, meticulously converted into structured, provenance-enriched Markdown or semantically rich HTML.
 Trust emerges when:

 * The system interacts and provides answers a question solely based on that body of material
 * The answer includes a reference to the specific clause or section it came from